by Scott Mehl © Unofficial Royalty 2015

 Princess Alice holding the young Princess Victoria

-On April 27, 1863, in the Green Drawing Room at Windsor Castle, Victoria was christened in the Lutheran faith by the Hessian court chaplain who had come to Windsor for the occasion in the arms of her grandmother and namesake Her godparents were:
+On April 27, 1863, in the Green Drawing Room at Windsor Castle, Victoria was christened in the arms of her grandmother and namesake by the Lutheran Hessian court chaplain who had come to Windsor Castle for the occasion.

 Victoria had six younger siblings: